-- (2) A \$1.00 increase or decrease in the assumed initial public offering price of \$19.00 per share would increase or decrease total equity and total capitalization by approximately \$2.9 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+- (2) A \$1.00 increase or decrease in the assumed initial public offering price of \$ per share would increase or decrease total equity and total capitalization by approximately \$ million and \$ million, respectively, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We may also increase or decrease the number of shares we are offering.
-An increase or decrease of 500,000 shares offered by us at an assumed offering price of \$19.00 per share would increase or decrease total equity and total capitalization by approximately \$8.8 million after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us. - (3) In connection with certain of our acquisitions of dealer groups, we have entered into notes payable with the acquired entities to finance these acquisitions.
+An increase or decrease of one million shares offered by us at an assumed offering price of \$ per share would increase or decrease total equity and total capitalization by approximately \$ million and \$ million, respectively, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us. - (3) In connection with certain of our acquisitions of dealer groups, we have entered into notes payable with the acquired entities to finance these acquisitions.
 As of June 30, 2019, our indebtedness associated with our 11 acquisition notes payable totaled an aggregate of \$15.5 million with a weighted average interest rate of 5.6% per annum.
 As of June 30, 2019, the principal amount outstanding under these acquisition notes payable ranged from \$0.5 million to \$3.1 million, and the maturity dates ranged from August 1, 2019 to February 1, 2022. - (4) We have entered into multiple notes payable with various commercial lenders in connection with our acquisition of certain vehicles utilized in our retail operations.
 Such notes bear interest ranging from 1.0% to 6.5% per annum, require monthly payments of approximately \$45,000 and mature on dates between March 2020 to July 2024.
-As of June 30, 2019, we had \$2.4 million outstanding under the commercial vehicles notes navable - (5) Following the Corporate Reorganization, the LLC Warrants will be exercised for common units of OneWater LLC, which will eliminate the liability accounting and fair value adjustments for the LLC Warrants for all periods after this offering. - (6) On a pro forma basis, includes the membership interests not owned by us, which represents 61.7% of OneWater LLC's outstanding common units.
-OneWater Inc. will hold 38.3% of the economic interests in OneWater LLC and the OneWater Unit Holders will hold 61.7% of the economic interests in OneWater LLC.
+As of June 30, 2019, we had \$2.4 million outstanding under the commercial vehicles notes navable. - (5) Following the Corporate Reorganization, the LLC Warrants will be exercised for common units of OneWater LLC, which will eliminate the liability accounting and fair value adjustments for the LLC Warrants for all periods after this offering. - (6) On a pro forma basis, includes the membership interests not owned by us, which represents % of OneWater LLC's outstanding common units.
+The Legacy Owners will hold the % non-controlling interest in OneWater LLC.
+OneWater Inc. will hold % of the economic interests in OneWater LLC and the Legacy Owners will hold % of the economic interests in OneWater LLC.